AUBURN — The Victorian mansion at 113 North St. has commanded a lot of attention since it went on the market recently.

 Among the details of the mansion that have most captivated McConnell are its four marble fireplaces, one of which features a "creepy" visage in its fireback, she said.
 Having recently gotten into woodworking, she's also excited about the curved wooden staircase, pocket doors and built-in cabinetry.
 The arched ceilings of the third floor make it look "like a fairy tale," she added.

 McConnell's main concern about the mansion is privacy.
 Being on North Street, and having little separation from neighbors, it would have to be secured "in a way that's aesthetically pleasing" if the star is going to live there with her husband, dog and cats, she said.
-For that reason, she posted on Instagram later on Friday that the mansion "wasn't the right fit," but DeRosa later clarified that McConnell will keep her offer on the table.
+For that reason, she posted on Instagram Friday afternoon that the mansion "wasn't the right fit," but DeRosa later clarified that McConnell will keep her offer on the table.
 She is revising it and updating her restoration plan, he said.

 And if she is selected to become the mansion's next owner, McConnell would like to hire local contractors to stabilize the home immediately and move in as soon as March, she said.
 The Auburn mansion would then become a focus of her YouTube series, she continued, as she both restores and reimagines it as only she can.